My bargain of a photo frame turned up last week, and it’s a corker.

 One problem I did have was registering the product.
 The Sony UK site doesn’t seem to know of the product when you search for it.
 It’s a VAIO, but when you go into the VAIO part of the site, it’s to do with the branded computers and not photo frames.
 General product registration, again, didn’t recognise the product.

 So, I gave Sony a call and, credit where it’s due, immediately sorted the issue out.
 Although a touch confusing, it’s covered by the VAIO brand – however, all their other photo frames are not.
-Anyway, there is a specific page for VAIO registrations2 and once the model details are entered, the product is recognised and registered.
+Anyway, there is a specific page for VAIO registrations although is does seem to be PC-centric and once the model details are entered, the product is recognised and registered.